Friday and Saturday, April 4 & 5, 7:45 AM – 5:00 PM

 Experience the process of finding & shaping stone, moving stone by hand and via cable rigging, and installation of stone cribbing and stone armoring.
-This 2 day workshop will focus on 3 parts which are all hands on.
+This 1 day workshop (repeated on Saturday) will focus on 3 parts which are all hands on.
 Up to 20 participants can be accommodated and the participants will be split into 3 groups.
-Each group will rotate between sites after 4.5 hours of instruction/hands on work.
+Each group will rotate between sites after 2.5 hours of instruction/hands on work.

 The workshop will be rain or shine.
-Lunch will be in the field.
+Lunch will be provided at the Stillwaters Restuarant.
 Please bring workgloves, safety glasses, work clothing (including boots).
 Tools and stone will be provided.
-The maximum participant/instructor ratio will be 4 to 1.
+The maximum participant/instructor ratio will be 5 to 1.

 The parts are as follows: